duygu-b/duygu-b.github.io/index.md

 I'm a **PhD researcher in linguistics** at Ulster University.
 My PhD research focuses on **bilingualism, cognitive control, and sentence processing**.
 ### Research interests:
+- Experimental Linguistics
-- psycholinguistics and neurolinguistics of bi-/multi-lingualism
+  - Psycholinguistics and Neurolinguistics of bi-/multi-lingualism
-- cognitive neuroscience of bi-/multi-lingualism
+  - Cognitive Neuroscience of bi-/multi-lingualism
+  - Emotion-Language Interaction
+- Natural Language Processing
-- emotion-language interaction
+  - Sentiment Analysis
-- sentiment analysis (NLP)

 I am also a professional **ESL/EFL** and **Turkish as a Foreign Language (TFL)** teacher.